ostracod/ostracode-old/languageDocumentation/featureSystem.md

 (print(myAbc:<*?CFeature>.c)) // Prints "30".
 ```

-## Member Visibility
+## Field Visibility

-Every factor member is associated with an integer "visiblity".
-A member is only visible from the member access operator (`.`) if the member's visibility is greater than zero.
-By default, the visibility of every member is 1, but a different visibility may be specified with the `vis` statement.
-When a factor is included in a bundle, the visibility of all factor members is decreased by 1.
-In order to be visible in the bundle, the factor members must specifiy visibility 2 or higher.
+Every factor field is associated with an integer "visiblity".
+A field is only visible from the member access operator (`.`) if the fields's visibility is greater than zero.
+By default, the visibility of every field is 1, but a different visibility may be specified with the `vis` statement.
+When a factor is included in a bundle, the visibility of all factor fields is decreased by 1.
+In order to be visible in the bundle, the factor fields must specifiy visibility 2 or higher.
 The example below demonstrates usage of visibility:

 ```
-const IsBig = (feature [methods [
+const IsBig = (feature [sharedFields [
-    isBig [
+    isBig [publicGet, vis <2>] = (method [
-        public, vis <2>
         args [value <numT>]
         returns <boolT>
     ] {
         return (value #gt 100)
-    }
+    })
 ]])

-const IsSmall = (feature [methods [
+const IsSmall = (feature [sharedFields [
-    isSmall [
+    isSmall [publicGet, vis <2>] = (method [
-        public, vis <2>
         args [value <numT>]
         returns <boolT>
     ] {
         return (value #lt 0.1)
-    }
+    })
     // The visibility of `isTiny` is 1, because 1 is the default
-    // visibility when a `vis` statement is not provided. isTiny [
+    // visibility when a `vis` statement is not provided. isTiny [publicGet] = (method [
-        public
         args [value <numT>]
         returns <boolT>
     ] {
         return (value #lt 0.001)
-    }
+    })
 ]])

 // Within the `SizeCheck` bundle, `isBig` and `isSmall` have